sxzrt/Instructions-of-the-PersonX-dataset/README.md

 ├── PeoplePosition  # control the position, rotation interval of the person │
 │
-├── Camara # capture images of person
+├── Camara # capture images of person without background │
 │
-│
-└── Main Camera # capture images of person without background
+└── Main Camera # capture images of person
 ```

  Main Camera and Camera are used to generate a pair of images that have cintains the same person in same position.
-One is    without background and its person with a red border, which is used to caculate the bounding box of the person:
+One is    without background, which is used to caculate the bounding box of the person:

-#### 3. three things to notice
+#### 3. Notice

+ **!!**  the property of people and two cameras:

+* The layer of all person is role;
+* The culling mask of Camera is role (only)，so images captured by Camera contains the person without background;
+* The culling mask of Main Camera is Everything.

+* The 24th line of Manager.cs is the path to save the generated images, which is better **not** to be the sub-path of the project (because  Unity will import the generating images, which will slow the generation process.).

  **!!**  two paths:

-The name of path1 shoud be "Resources", in which are the models of person such as A1;
+* The name of the path containing the person models shoud be "Resources" (iyou can directly import our unitypackage);

-The 24th line of Manager.cs is the path to save the generated images, which is better **not** to be the sub-path of the project (because  Unity will import the generating images, which will slow the generation process.).
+* The 24th line of Manager.cs is the path to save the generated images, which is better **not** to be the sub-path of the project (because  Unity will import the generating images, which will slow the generation process.).

 **!!**  the ID of the first person:

 To matching of the frames between two cameras, the first inputted person will loss one image.
 Therefore, we use ID 0 (a copy of ID 1) to initial the process, which dose not count towards the 1266 identities.

-#### 4. Run ▶️ the Game_Manager in Unity can get the images of a person with different viewpoints.

-#### 5. The script crop_bbox.m can be used to get bounding boxes of person, crop and rename images.
+#### 4. The script crop_bbox.m can be used to get bounding boxes of person, crop and rename images.

-****
-## Notice
-* Unity of 2018.1.8 f1 and high version can open the Game_Manager_Demo.unitypackage, but if you have transferred

 ****
 If you use this dataset in your research, please kindly cite our work as, <br>